Visual Field Testing in Ranchi

 Analysis

-The machine generates detailed maps and statistical analyses.
+The machine generates detailed maps and statistical analyses including mean deviation, pattern standard deviation, and glaucoma hemifield test.
 Dr. Dibya Prabha reviews the results, compares them to any previous tests, and integrates the findings with your complete eye examination and OCT results.

 How to Prepare